jkaminsky2/dataX/public/lambda_functions/description.md

 Here are the Lambdas function we used to scrub PII and malicious data, as well as upload and grab data from IPFS via Pinata.
+To use, you will need to unzip `venv` in pii_scrub and `node_modules` in pinata_upload.